Optimal control of a kinetic model describing social interactions on a graph: Conclusions

 As a consequence, we have proposed an adaptation of the model introduced in~\cite{loytosin2021}.
 As the key point in the model proposed in~\cite{loytosin2021} is that it prescribes simultaneous infection and healing within the same binary interaction rule, we have split the interaction into an infection process (due to a binary interaction) and a healing one (due to an autonomous process).
-Then, we have controlled only the migration and the infection processes.
-This has allowed to show that a sufficient control allows to reach eradication, even if the \textit{a priori} conditions would not allow it.
+Then, the control has been implemented only on the migration and the infection processes.
+This has allowed to show that a sufficient control allows to reach eradication, even if the \emph{a priori} conditions would not allow it.

 Overall, the proposed controlled models allow to test the effect of each control strategy alone as well as the interplay of the simultaneous controlling strategies.
-This has allowed to obtain similar results that were obtained in previous studies~\cite{espinoza20}, but also to highlight the drawbacks of the present control strategy, that prescribes a control that may be too high and persisting in time.
-This happens because of the choice \eqref{def:psi} that aims at obtaining complete eradication ($m_i\rightarrow 0$).
+As a consequence, similar results to the ones of previous studies~\cite{espinoza20} have been obtained.
+Moreover, it has been possible to highlight the drawbacks of the present control strategy, that prescribes a control that may be too high and persisting in time.
+This happens because of the choice~\eqref{def:psi} that aims at obtaining complete eradication ($m_i\rightarrow 0$ in each node).
 This reminds, for example, of the quarantine methods through PCR tests adopted during the COVID-19 pandemics: as the sensitivity of those tests was too high, then also recovered and not infectious individuals were isolated, because some viral load was still measured by the swab.
-Even though the PCR test and our control are different, because the first one is a microscopic (individual) control while the second one is a macroscopic (population level) control, this suggests, as a future perspective, that the control may be improved by adapting the cost function $\psi$ in order to demand that the average viral load is below a certain, even strictly positive, threshold, instead of requiring complete eradication.
+Even though the PCR test and the present control are different, because the first one is a microscopic (individual) control, while the second one is a macroscopic (population level) control, this suggests, as a future perspective, that the control may be improved by adapting the cost function $\psi$ in order to demand that the average viral load is below a certain, even strictly positive, threshold, instead of requiring complete eradication.
 This may pose some challenges as $\psi'$ could change sign instead of being always positive.
-Moreover, as a possible future work, we aim at integrating this viral-load modeling approach with a compartmental one, as done for example in~\cite{RDMNLMM,RDMNLAT2}, but with control strategies on network.
+Moreover, as a possible future work, we aim at integrating this viral-load modeling approach on a graph with a compartmental one, as done for example in~\cite{RDMNLMM,RDMNLAT2}, with the addition of control strategies.